netdata/blog/content/posts/agile-team-cmocka-foss.md

 definition.
 We identified a Python fuzzer that could work with our Swagger definition.
 We modified the fuzzer to make the generated URLs more relevant to our API.

+This moves beyond using Swagger as a tool to document our API for humans to read, and starts building a model of our API that is detailed enough to verify automatically.

 We then analysed what happens in the current code when we fuzz the API, and compared it to a Netdata streaming configuration, to check for any relevant differences.
 We set up a [test configuration](https://github.com/netdata/netdata/issues/7229) to try out the fuzzer.